bbadzioch/course-in-a-box/index.md

 # Course Information

 Lectures, recitations and office hours will be conducted on the course Discord server.
-If you have not received a link with invitation to the server, email me at [badzioch@buffalo.edu](mailto:badzioch@buffalo.edu?subject=MTH 427/527).
+If you have not received an access link to the server, email me at [badzioch@buffalo.edu](mailto:badzioch@buffalo.edu?subject=MTH 427/527).

 ### Class times